 19 or how a massacre is remembered

-19 or how a massacre is remembered was an immersive installation performed at Columbia University’s Shapiro Theater exploring the memory of Chinese dissident Liao Yiwu through all the June 4ths he remembers in an essay entitled “19 Days” published in the Paris Review.
+Tiny Little Cosmos provided video design for 19 or how a massacre is remembered, an immersive installation performed at Columbia University’s Shapiro Theater.
+The installation explored the memory of Chinese dissident Liao Yiwu through an interpretation of his essay “19 Days” originally published in The Paris Review.

 directed by Mei Ann Teo